riongull/dash-incubator-rules/rules.md

 All funds will be received to the published [Incubator Wallet](#63-accounting) address(s) and will be pooled across proposals as a single rolling-budget available to Admins to allocate to Bounties.

-The funds the PO requests from the Dash Network are purely to top-up the Incubator Wallet and increase the overall budget available to Admins to spend.
+The funds the PO requests from the Dash Network are purely to increase the Incubator Wallet and increase the overall budget available to Admins to spend.

 Incubator is a pure-Dash fund meaning that rewards are denominated only in Dash.
 Therefore any fluctuations in the fiat price of Dash will only reflect the pricing of new [Tasks](#25-tasks) by Admins and prior agreements made in Dash are not necessarily renegotiated or adjusted.